-The microprocessor must access the ADM1041A(s) via their on-board SMBus (I2C) port.
-Because this port is also used to configure the ADM1041A(s), the software must include a routine that avoids SMBus activity during configuration.
-The simplest interface is for the microprocessor to have an SMBus (I2C) port implemented in hardware, but this may be more expensive.
+The microprocessor must access the ADM1041(s) via their on-board SMBus (IC) port.
+Since this port is also used for configuration of the ADM1041(s), the software must include a routine that avoids SMBus activity during the configuration process.
+The simplest interface is for the microprocessor to have an SMBus (IC) port implemented in hardware, but this may be more expensive.
 An alternative is to emulate the bus in software and to use two general-purpose logic I/O pins.
-Only a simple subset of the SMBus protocol need be emulated because the ADM1041A always operates as a slave device.
+Only a simple subset of the SMBus protocol need be emulated because the ADM1041 always operates as a slave device.